MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-native-authentication-android-sign-in.md

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-external-only.md)]

-This guide shows how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra's [native authentication](concept-native-authentication.md).
+In this quickstart you learn how to run an Android sample application that demonstrates sign-up, sign in, sign out, and password reset scenarios using Microsoft Entra's [native authentication](concept-native-authentication.md).

-In this article, you learn how to:

-- Register application in the external tenant.
-- Enable public client and native authentication flows.
-- Create user flow in the external tenant.
-- Associate your application with the user flow.
-- Update the Android configuration code sample file to use your own Microsoft Entra External ID for external tenant details.
-- Run and test the sample native Android mobile application.

 ## Prerequisites